4d/docs/website/translated_docs/de/Concepts/classes.md

 In that case, when you call the [`new()`](API/classClass.md#new) function, the class constructor is called with the parameters optionally passed to the `new()` function.

-For a class constructor function, the `Current method name` command returns: "*\<ClassName>.constructor*", for example "MyClass.constructor".
+For a class constructor function, the `Current method name` command returns: "*\<ClassName>:constructor*", for example "MyClass:constructor".